 Citizens would have one civic vote each, but voting would also require a higher standard of civic maturity than current mass democracies.
 The preferred model is a minimum voting age of 30 combined with a civic competence requirement.
 That requirement should not test ideology or party loyalty.
 It should test whether citizens understand what rights exist, how the system works, and most importantly why its safeguards exist.

 That last point matters.
 A free society is not preserved by people who merely know procedures.
-It is preserved by people who understand why concentrated power becomes dangerous, why due process matters, why emergency powers must be limited, and why privacy is necessary for liberty.
+It is preserved by people who understand why concentrated power becomes dangerous, why due process matters, why emergency powers must be limited, why bodily autonomy matters, why honest money matters, why privacy is necessary for liberty, and why government must never become sovereign over the human person.

 Lawmaking Should Be Deliberate, Not Impulsive